djalbat/find-cli/README.md

   --dry-run|-d                             Traverse the directories and files only

   --quietly|-q                             Do not show the directory and file path matching

+  --format|-f                              Formatted output, shown only once the search completes.
 ```

 ### Setup